 Sexual Orientation Concentration

-The low-residency MA in Psychology & Counseling program offers a unique concentration in sexual orientation, developed in 2000 in response to society’s need for counselors and other mental health professionals to have a specialized knowledge of the issues of sexual orientation.
+The low-residency MA in Psychology & Counseling Program offers a unique Sexual Orientation Concentration.
+Students in both the Clinical Mental Health Counseling and Psychology Degree Programs can choose to also do a Sexual Orientation Concentration as a part of their studies.
+The Sexual Orientation Concentration was developed in 2000 in response to society’s need for counselors and mental health professionals to have a specialized knowledge of the issues of sexual orientation.
+Completion of the Sexual Orientation Concentration is indicated on a graduates’ transcripts.

-The Sexual Orientation Concentration also informs the entire program’s curriculum and community through support for all students in your learning and cultural competency.
-You are welcome to contact the Concentration Coordinator or your Academic Advisor to explore this interest.
+The Sexual Orientation (SO) Concentration infuses the entire program’s curriculum and community through support for all students in your learning and cultural competency.
+Incoming students are asked to identify their interest in the Sexual Orientation Concentration to the Admissions Office as a part of their application process.
+Enrolled students are welcome to join the SO Concentration by contacting the Coordinator and may switch advising groups.

 The purpose of the Sexual Orientation Concentration is to better prepare you to research and analyze issues pertaining to sexual orientation, and to work on them in clinical settings.
 The concentration addresses the expanding need for specialized education in the principles and concepts related to all sexual orientations and identities and offers training in the counseling skills related to such issues.